-The Best Mattress In A Box 2021Updated on March 3, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress In A Box 2021Updated on March 1, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Nearly everything can be bought online these days.
 A mattress is no different, over the last decade bed-in-a-box mattresses have exploded in the mattress industry.
 Whatever your preference, you will likely be able to find a bed of your liking in a mattress in a box model.

 There’s no question that the convenience of a mattress in a box can’t be beat, but you may be wondering if the quality is up to par.
 Through extensive testing, our team has found that bed-in-a-box mattresses are just as if not more comfortable and durable than traditional mattresses.
 Choosing a boxed mattress is a convenient way to get a quality mattress that fits your needs.